 - Posted by: Paul Foster

-- Category: Business mentality, Grow a Business, Small business strategic planning
+- Category: Business advisory service, Business mentality, Small business strategic planning

 One of the unique characteristics of being a small business owner is the ability to control your own destiny.

 It also means there is nobody left to ‘pass the buck’ to even if it is passed to you.
 For the pleasure and responsibility of making the important business decisions, you reap the rewards of a good decision and suffer the costs of a bad one.

 Before making a significant decision, we often ask for business advice.

 There are many ‘coffee shop tax specialists’ available to help you with your taxes.
 Salespeople are often good at advice with respect to their product.
 Bartenders give advice on many topics.
 Just about anyone can advise you on how to handle your divorce or how to raise your kids.
 I often find myself sharing my thoughts on legal issues with a small business owner even though I am not a lawyer.
 However…